ta0kira/locking-container/readme.txt

 unlock the mutex and return an error.
 If there will be blocking, however, we can block on a condition variable.
 This will implicitly unlock the mutex (allowing other callers to check/update the lock's state), and lock it again once the condition has been released.
-In both cases, the mutex protecting the locks's state information stays locked for a comparatively short period of time.
+In both cases, the mutex protecting the lock's state information stays locked for a comparatively short period of time.
 Sparing you the details, this allows us to create more sophisticated locking types and locking behaviors.